SumoLogic/sumologic-documentation/docs/apm/traces/advanced-configuration/limit-sending-tracing-data.md

         spans_per_second: 300     #\<- output limit for this rule
 ```

-If you are using non-standard configuration template, please also ensure `cascading_filter` and `batch` are present in the list of processors:
+If you're using non-standard configuration template, please also ensure `cascading_filter` and `batch` are present in the list of processors:

 ```
 # Include the processor in the tracing pipeline as needed